Theory data files

 1.5 0.15

 where the \(i^{\text{th}}\) line corresponds to the \(C\)-factor to be applied to the FK prediction for the \((i-1)^{\text{th}}\) data point.
 The first column denotes the value of the \(C\)-factor and the second column denotes the uncertainty upon it (in absolute terms, not as a percentage or otherwise relative to the \(C\)-factor).
+Note that at this moment the uncertainty is not used during the fit.
 For a complete example of a CFACTOR file, please see Example: CFACTOR file format.

 Some Datasets cover observables that depend non-linearly upon the input PDFs.
 For example, the NMCPD Dataset is a measurement of the ratio of deuteron to proton structure functions.
-In the nnpdf++ code such sets are denoted Compound Datasets.
+In the nnpdf code such sets are denoted Compound Datasets.
 In these cases, a prescription must be given for how the results from FK convolutions, as in this equation, should be combined.

 Operation \((N_{\text{FK}})\)